elbysyahabudin/esp8266andtelegram/README.md

-- Make sure intall the required library (Universalbottelegram)
+- Make sure to install the required library (Universalbottelegram)